makersacademy/CV/README.md

 #### Makers (June 2018 - October 2018)

-A 16-week intensive development bootcamp, focusing on :

-- Agile methodologies
-- Object-oriented design
-- Test driven development and behaviour driven development
-- Pair programming
-- XP values
+A 16-week intensive development bootcamp, where we learn to handle new technologies and languages in a group setting.
+It was an amazing experience where we learned to handle a steady stream of new challenges and developed the skills to unpick error messages and rescue ourselves without panic.

 **BPP London** - CIMA full accountancy qualification (2006 - 2009)